How To Clean Car Engine Bay Without Damaging Anything

 The first step in cleaning your car’s engine bay is to remove any larger debris, such as leaves, twigs, and branches, that may have accumulated in the area.
 These larger pieces of trash are often trapped close to the windshield, particularly in the plastic sections surrounding the engine bay.

-To remove this debris, you can use your hands to carefully pick out the larger pieces.
+To remove this debris, you can use your hands to pick out the larger pieces carefully.
 But if you prefer, you can also use a vacuum cleaner to suck up those.
-Check out the best budget vacuums I recommend.

 This is an important step because you’ll have a much cleaner area, and cleaning products will be able to work better.

-2. Spray APC on Entire Engine Bay Area and The Hood
+2. Spray APC on the Entire Engine Bay Area and The Hood

-After removing larger debris from the engine bay, you should apply the all-purpose cleaner to break down dirt, grime, and grease.
-To do this, dilute the APC at 1:10 or 1:5 for very dirty engines, and pour it into a foam sprayer, which you’ll then connect to your pressure washer.
+After removing larger debris from the engine bay, you should spray the all-purpose cleaner to break down dirt, grime, and grease.
+To do this, dilute the APC at 1:10 or 1:5 for very dirty engines.

 With the APC solution ready, begin spraying it over the entire engine bay and the underside of the hood.
-Be thorough in your application, and make sure that you covered every inch of the engine bay.
-The foam sprayers will help you to distribute the APC evenly across the whole engine bay surface.
+Be thorough in your application, and make sure that you cover every inch of the engine bay.

-After you have applied the APC, let it dwell for about a minute.
-This will alow the cleaning agents to penetrate and break down the dirt and grime, which will help you a lot in the following steps.
+After spraying all-purpose cleaner all over the engine compartment, let it dwell for about a minute.
+This will allow the cleaning agents to penetrate and break down the dirt and grime, which will help you a lot in the following steps.

 3. Agitate Everything With a Detailing Brush

-Once the APC solution has had a chance to dwell, it’s time to use a detailing brush to agitate all areas of the engine bay.
-Focus on accessible surfaces, paying special attention to hard-to-reach crevices and tight spaces where dirt and grime can accumulate.
+Once the all-purpose cleaner has had a chance to dwell, it’s time to use a car detailing brush to agitate all areas of the engine bay.
 There’s no need to go too deep into the engine space, as it’s nearly impossible to clean those areas entirely with a brush.

 As you work, be thorough but gentle with your brush strokes to avoid causing any damage to the engine components.
-You can also periodically spray a bit of APC directly onto the detailing brush to boost its cleaning effectiveness.
+You can also periodically spray a bit of an all-purpose cleaner directly onto the detailing brush to boost its cleaning effectiveness.

 After agitating the dirt and grime with a detailing brush, it’s time to rinse everything off using a pressure washer.
 This step is essential for removing the loosened dirt, cleaning solution, and any remaining debris from the engine bay and hood.

 When rinsing the hood, be mindful not to spray too much water onto the engine sound insulation, as excessive water can cause damage to the material.
-For the engine bay, maintain a safe distance of at least 50 cm (approximately 20 inches) from the engine components to prevent any damage from the high-pressure water.
+For the engine bay, maintain a safe distance of at least 50 cm (approximately 20 inches) from the engine components to prevent any damage caused by high-pressure water.

 5. Inspect The Engine Bay And Spot Clean If Needed

-Once you’ve rinsed the engine bay with the pressure washer, it’s essential to take a moment to inspect the area for any spots that you may have accidentally missed or that are still dirty or oily.
+Once you’ve rinsed the engine bay with the pressure washer, take a moment to inspect the area for any spots that you may have accidentally missed or that are still dirty or oily.
 Thoroughly examine the engine bay, looking for any areas that require additional attention.

-If you find any spots that need further cleaning, spray some APC directly onto your detailing brush and gently scrub the affected area.
+If you find any spots that need further cleaning, spray some Purple Power Degreaser directly onto your detailing brush and gently scrub the affected area.
 The concentrated cleaning solution will help break down any remaining dirt or grime, ensuring a thorough cleaning.

 After spot-cleaning the missed areas, quickly rinse those parts again with the pressure washer to remove any residual cleaning solution and dislodged dirt.